← Morgan UniverseFine Checkup

 What is a bone density test (DXA)?
 Is it accurate?

 The reference standard for bone mineral density (BMD) is DXA (dual-energy X-ray absorptiometry), typically measuring the lumbar spine and hip, with very low radiation exposure.
 It uses T-scores to assess bone status and is the international basis for diagnosing osteoporosis.
-Heel ultrasound (QUS) commonly found in pharmacies or health check-ups is a preliminary screening tool and cannot be used for diagnosis; if results are low, DXA confirmation is needed.
+Heel ultrasound (QUS) commonly found in pharmacies or health checkups is a preliminary screening tool and cannot be used for diagnosis; if results are low, confirm with DXA.
 This page provides neutral information, not medical advice.

 How to interpret bone density T-scores?
-What value indicates osteoporosis?
+What counts as osteoporosis?

-For postmenopausal women and men aged 50 and older: T-score ≥ −1.0 is normal; −1.0 to −2.5 is low bone mass (osteopenia); ≤ −2.5 is osteoporosis.
-T-scores compare to young healthy adults.
-For premenopausal women, men under 50, and children, Z-scores are used, and diagnosis cannot be based solely on numbers; clinical evaluation is needed.
+For postmenopausal women and men aged 50 and older: T-score ≥ -1.0 is normal; between -1.0 and -2.5 is low bone mass (osteopenia); ≤ -2.5 is osteoporosis.
+The T-score compares to young healthy adults.
+For premenopausal women, men under 50, and children, use Z-scores, and diagnosis should not rely solely on numbers but requires clinical evaluation.
 Low bone mass is not osteoporosis and does not necessarily require medication.

 Who needs a bone density test?
 At what age?

 It depends on risk.
 The US USPSTF recommends screening for women aged 65 and older, and for postmenopausal women under 65 with high risk.
-In Taiwan (per the Health Promotion Administration and Osteoporosis Society), screening is often mentioned for women around 65 and older, men around 70 and older, or younger individuals with risk factors or prior fragility fractures; actual recommendations should follow the latest official guidelines.
-Those with risk factors should discuss with their physician.
+In Taiwan (per the Health Promotion Administration and Osteoporosis Society), screening is often mentioned for women around 65 and older, men around 70 and older, or younger individuals with risk factors or prior fragility fractures; refer to the latest official guidelines.
+Those with risk factors should discuss with their doctor.

-Is heel ultrasound bone density from pharmacies or check-ups reliable?
+Is the heel ultrasound bone density test at pharmacies or health checkups reliable?

-Heel ultrasound (QUS) is inexpensive and radiation-free, serving as a convenient 'preliminary screening' tool, but it cannot diagnose osteoporosis using WHO T-score standards and has limited correlation with DXA, potentially missing some abnormalities.
-If results are low, further DXA confirmation is recommended; do not self-diagnose based on a single number.
+Heel ultrasound (QUS) is inexpensive and radiation-free, making it a convenient 'preliminary screening' tool, but it cannot diagnose osteoporosis using WHO T-score criteria, has limited correlation with DXA, and may miss some abnormalities.
+If results are low, follow up with DXA for confirmation; do not self-diagnose based on a single number.

-How often should bone density testing be done?
+How often should a bone density test be done?

 If low bone mass or osteoporosis is found, is medication necessary?

 Not necessarily.
 Low bone mass (osteopenia) is not osteoporosis; the decision to use medication is made by a physician based on DXA values, FRAX fracture risk, and fracture history.
 Lifestyle measures can also help: adequate calcium and vitamin D, weight-bearing and resistance exercise, no smoking, limited alcohol, and fall prevention at home.
-Consult your physician for concerns; this page does not recommend specific medications.
+Consult your doctor if in doubt; this page does not recommend specific drugs.

 This page is a neutral compilation of information for reference only, not Medical advice, and does not constitute any diagnostic commitment.